impostorsguides/impostorsguides.github.io/rbenv/part-2/2-i-content.md

   <img src="/assets/images/screenshot-14mar2023-901am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

-This is the standard way to kill a process in a Unix terminal according to [this StackExchange post](https://web.archive.org/web/20220606161921/https://superuser.com/questions/103909/how-to-stop-a-process-in-terminal).
+This is the standard way to kill a process in a Unix terminal according to [this StackExchange post](https://web.archive.org/web/20220606161921/https://superuser.com/questions/103909/how-to-stop-a-process-in-terminal){:target="_blank" rel="noopener"}.

 I'm unsure if the `foo` file was created successfully, since I would think there's a chance that hitting "Ctrl-C" would cause the process to be terminated before it reached the file creation step.
 I run an `ls`, and in fact I do see the file was created: